JS Kabylie: The Hannachi era (1993–2017)

 On the African side, it is participating for the very first time in the African Cup Winners' Cup.
 The club made an honorable run in this competition by failing in the quarter-finals.
 The 1993–94 season ended in third place in the standings.
 The club retains the Algerian Cup (there was no cup the previous season).

-The year 1994–95 saw the arrival of a new president at the JSK, Mohand Chérif Hannachi, who placed his trust in the coaching duo of Djaâfar Harouni-Djamel Menad.
+The 1994–95 season saw the arrival of a new president at the JSK, Mohand Chérif Hannachi, who placed his trust in the coaching duo of Djaâfar Harouni-Djamel Menad.